momentum-design/momentum-design/packages/components/conventions/component-code-structure.md

 ### Generated Structure

-Once the user enters the component name, a folder will be created within p`ackages/components/src/components/` with the specified name.
+Once the user enters the component name, a folder will be created within `packages/components/src/components/` with the specified name.
 The following files will be added inside this folder:

-1. `index.js`: This file serves as the entry point for the component.
-It typically exports the main component or other relevant modules, making them accessible for import in other parts of the application.
+1. `index.ts`: This file serves as the registration point for the web component, ensuring that the component is properly registered and available for use throughout the application.
 1. `x.component.ts`: This file contains the presentational component.
-It should focus on props, avoiding selectors, dispatches, and side effects.
+It should focus on class defintion, reactive properties, render() and life cycle methods.
 1. `x.stories.ts`: This file is used for creating stories for the presentational component.
 The implementer can decide how to structure these stories.
 1. `x.e2e-test.ts`:This file contains end-to-end tests, including test hooks and utilities, as well as individual tests for the presentational component.
 1. `x.styles.ts`: This file is designated for adding CSS styling to the component.